Congratulations to the national winners of the 2023 Awards! View your results.

 When will I find out if I received a national award?

-The Alliance is dedicated to showcasing student work and raising awareness of the incredible talent, originality, and voice of teens traveling exhibitions and special events.
-One way we accomplish this is through an extensive calendar of events, which includes the Art.Write.Now.Tour and National Exhibition.
-The two-year length of time takes into account the timing of these events and the delivery and receipt of the work, as well as its photographing and/or framing.
-View the comic to see the two-year lifecycle of your work, find out what happens when you ship it to New York City for the National Exhibition, and when to expect your work back.
+The Alliance is dedicated to showcasing student work and raising awareness of the incredible talent, originality, and voice of teens through traveling exhibitions and special events.
+One way we accomplish this is through an extensive calendar of events, which includes the National Exhibition and the Traveling Exhibition.
+Works that are selected for the Traveling Exhibition may be held for up to two years, while works for the National Exhibition may be held for up to a year.
+These lengths of time take into account the timing of these events and the delivery and receipt of the work, as well as its photographing and/or framing.

 When will my artwork be returned?

-Regional Exhibitions: Please contact your Regional Partner regarding art return from a regional exhibition.
+Regional Exhibitions: Please contact your Affiliate Partner regarding art return from a regional exhibition.

 National Exhibition: National Medal works may be requested and held by the national office of the Alliance for Young Artists & Writers for up to two years for additional exhibition possibilities.
-Please notify us if you move because the work will be returned to the student’s home address.
-Note that if the Alliance is not able to return physical works to a student for any reason, we may hold the work up to three years from the date of the national award notification.
+The work will be returned to the participant’s home address, so please notify us if you move.
+Note that if the Alliance is not able to return physical works to a participant for any reason, we may hold the work up to three years from the date of the national award notification.
 If the work is not retrieved, we may continue to store the physical work or destroy it.

 If I earn a National Medal, will my artwork be exhibited?

 A selection of works by National Medalists will be included in the National Exhibition in New York City.
-The exhibition includes works that received American Voices & Visions, Gold Medal Portfolio, Silver Medal with Distinction Portfolio, Gold Medal, and direct scholarships.
-We can’t exhibit works that are oversized or that would be shipped from an international address.
-Writing submissions will be available on iPads at the exhibition.
-Due to space limitations, we are not able to exhibit the works of all medalists.
+The exhibition includes works that received American Voices & Visions, Gold Medal Portfolio, Silver Medal Portfolio, Gold Medal, and direct scholarships.
+We can’t exhibit works that are oversized or that are shipped from an international address.
+Due to space limitations, we are not able to exhibit the works of all Medalists.

 If I earn a National Medal, will my work be published?

-A selection of National Medalist works will be included in the Awards’ publications, The Best Teen Art and The Best Teen Writing.
-Students are notified when their work is published and will receive a copy of the publication in which their work appears.
+A selection of National Medalist works will be included in the Awards’ publications of teen art and teen writing.
+Participants are notified when their work is published and will receive a copy of the publication in which their work appears.

 If your work receives a National Medal and you do not want it to be displayed in our gallery or in publications, please contact us and mention the title and category of your work.

-How do you determine which students receive scholarships for portfolios?
+How do you determine which teens receive scholarships for portfolios?

-Are students who earn National Medals eligible to receive scholarships?
+Are teens who earn National Medals eligible to receive scholarships?

-Yes, 16 graduating seniors are chosen to receive the Gold Medal Portfolio Award, which is accompanied by a $10,000 scholarship.
-Scholarships of $1,000 are also given to Silver Medal with Distinction Portfolio Award recipients as determined by the national portfolio panel.
+Yes, 16 graduating seniors are chosen to receive the Gold Medal Portfolio Award, which is accompanied by a $12,500 scholarship.
+Scholarships of $2,000 are also given to Silver Medal Portfolio Award recipients as determined by the national portfolio panel.
 Additional direct scholarships for individual works are also provided annually.

 Please note that not all National Medalists will receive a scholarship.

-What do students receive if they earn a National Medal?
+What do teens receive if they earn a National Medal?

 National Medalists receive certificates and medals and are considered for national exhibition, publication, and scholarship opportunities.
-Gold Medalists and most scholarship recipients are also invited to attend the annual National Events week of celebration in New York City.
+Gold Medalists will be invited to the National Ceremony in New York City at Carnegie Hall on June 11, 2025.

 What are national awards?

-National Awards include Gold Medal, Silver Medal, Gold Medal Portfolio, Silver Medal with Distinction Portfolio, Silver Medal Portfolio, American Visions & Voices Medal, Best-in-Grade Award, Civic Expression Award, The Herblock Award for Editorial Cartoon, New York Life Award, One Earth Award, and Ray Bradbury Award for Science Fiction & Fantasy.
+National Awards include Gold Medal, Silver Medal, Gold Medal Portfolio, Silver Medal Portfolio, Honorable Mention Portfolio, American Visions & Voices Medal, The Herblock Award for Editorial Cartoon, and the New York Life Award.

 Payment